1004 Assistant to the President and Chief Diversity Officer

 2. Advises the President, senior University administrative officers, and members of the Board of Governors on issues relating to University diversity and inclusion strategy and develops and presents an array of innovative ideas and program concepts for consideration, selection, and implementation by executive sponsors.

-4. Pursues inclusion of diversity initiatives in all strategic programming and partners with the Office for Institutional Equity and Compliance, Office of Human Resources, academic departments, colleges, and other academic and administrative units to ensure that all diversity initiatives are aligned with overall University policies.
+3. Pursues inclusion of diversity initiatives in all strategic programming and partners with the Office for Institutional Equity and Compliance, Office of Human Resources, and other administrative units to ensure that all diversity initiatives are aligned with overall University policies.

-13. Ensures that miscellaneous assignments related to are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the President.
+12. Ensures that miscellaneous assignments are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the President.

 14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the President.

-The Vice President for Diversity and Inclusion is supervised by the President of the University and supervises full-time staff and graduate assistants.
+The Assistant to the President/CDO is supervised by the President of the University and supervises full-time staff and graduate assistants.

 OFFICE OF HUMAN RESOURCES